 For a quirky outdoor planter, add greenery to the tank and the bowl of an empty old toilet, Getzkin suggests.
 It’s definitely something that nabs attention, she says.

-For instructions on repurposing a chair and other items in the garden, the website Upcycle That offers an assortment of tutorials.
+For instructions on repurposing a chair and other items for the garden, the website Upcycle That offers an assortment of tutorials.

 Repurposing furniture by reassigning it for a fresh use is a budget-friendly and valuable tool for organizing, Getzkin says.
-Before dumping unwanted bookcases or cabinets, decide if they’re useful in another room.
+Before dumping unwanted bookcases or cabinets, consider whether they’d be useful in another room.
 “As an organizer, I am always looking for more storage,” she says.
 “You never know when that old bookcase can organize things in the garage or laundry room.”

 Feature image courtesy of Shutterstock